cedana/cedana/README.md

 cedana client restore job JOBID
 ```

 Currently, we also support `runc` and by extension Docker, `containerd` checkpointing and more container runtime support planned in the future.
+It should be noted that container checkpointing is generally orchestrated externally, leading the CLI options to be a little janky.

 Checkpointing these is as simple as prepending the `dump/restore` commands with the correct runtime.
 For example, to checkpoint a `containerd` container:

 ```sh
 sudo cedana dump containerd -i test -p test